Fdevmsy/Multi-View-Human-Mesh-Recovery/README.md

-# Multiview version of Human Mesh Recovery
+# Multi-view version of Human Mesh Recovery

-This is a modified version of the following code. https://akanazawa.github.io/hmr/ https://github.com/akanazawa/hmr
+This is a modified version of the following code.

+https://akanazawa.github.io/hmr/

+https://github.com/akanazawa/hmr

 This code enables multi-view training for human mesh recovery.

-**NOTE: at this point, we didn't see improved results compared to orginal method. **
+**NOTE: at this point, we didn't see improved results compared to orginal method.**

 To do training, you should first follow the clone the original github repo and run the demo successfully.